EuclidProtocol/docs/docs/API/Intro.md

 In the following sections, we will be covering all the available queries for the following:
 :::note
 Factory queries are only applicable to Cosmos-based chains.
 For EVM chains, use the corresponding router query as an alternative.
-CW20 queries are only applicable to Cosmos-based chains.
 :::

 - [Chains](../API/GQL/Chain/All%20Chains.md): Query chain information.